DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-21-withdrawing-an-application-iteration-3.md

 If the user selects ‘Other’, a text box is revealed so they can give details.
 This field is required.

-Clicking the “Continue” button takes the user to the ‘check answers’ page.
+Clicking ‘Continue’ takes the user to the check answers page.

 The warning text on the page is based on whether the candidate has upcoming interviews.
 The possible versions of the text are: